tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 “We can’t stop now,” I said softly.
 “We’re too close.
 We need to keep watching, keep—”

 “No,” she interrupted, shaking her head violently.
-“We need to stop, Timothy.
+“We need to stop.
 This… this thing is manipulating us.
 Can’t you feel it?”
 Her voice broke, and she grabbed my arm, fingers digging into my flesh.
 “Every time we look at it, every time we send a signal, it’s like… like it’s reaching out.
 Like it’s wrapping itself around us.”

 I wrenched my arm free, anger and frustration bubbling up.
 “You’re overreacting!
 It’s a phenomenon — a discovery.
 This is what we do, Sarah.
 We study.
 We learn.”

 “Not this,” she murmured, stepping back, her face pale.
-“This isn’t science, Timothy.
+“This isn’t science.
 This is—” She trailed off, glancing around as if the shadows in the room were listening.
 “It’s *hungry*.”

 The word echoed in the silence, hanging heavy in the air. *Hungry*.
 I wanted to laugh, to brush it off as paranoia, but something deep inside me recoiled.
 Was that what this was?
 Had we awakened something that shouldn’t have been disturbed?
 Something that was growing stronger the more we probed its secrets?

-“I’m going to talk to Dr. Ramirez,” she said suddenly, her voice wavering.
+“I’m going to talk to Elena,” she said suddenly, her voice wavering.
 “This needs to stop.”

 I surged to my feet.
 “No!
 You can’t — she’ll shut it all down.
 We need more time, more—”